-For all the Pilots, engaging citizens in the transition towards a circular economy is fundamental, to understand the complexity of the challenge faced by their city, they need to be able to understand the dynamics and perspectives of all the stakeholders involved.
+For all the Pilots, engaging citizens in the transition towards a circular economy is fundamental to understand the complexity of the challenges faced by their city.
+Cities need to be able to understand the dynamics and perspectives of all the stakeholders involved.

-In a traditional linear economy, consisting of a model shaped in: design, manufacture, purchase, consume and dispose, citizens are involved in the last three phases.
-In an alternative circular economy model, where we: design for recyclability, manufacture with recycled resources, purchase and consume consciously, and dispose for collection and recycling, citizens play a key role.
+In a traditional linear economy, consisting of a model shaped in design, manufacturing, purchasing, consuming and disposing, citizens are involved in the last three phases only.
+In an alternative circular economy model, where we design for recyclability, manufacture with recycled resources, purchase and consume consciously, and dispose for collection and recycling, citizens play a key role.
 Their participation is required for this transition to happen, and the value arising from their participation has to be acknowledged.

-Reflow, a project funded by Horizon2020 and carried out in a number of cities, with a wide range of partners.
+Reflow, a project funded by Horizon2020 is carried out in a number of cities, with a wide range of partners.

 REFLOW is creating new CE business models within six pilot cities: Amsterdam, Berlin, Cluj-Napoca, Milan, Paris and Vejle and assess their social, environmental and economic impact, by enabling active citizen involvement and systemic change to re-think the current approach to material flows in cities.